la2050/archive/_projects/2016/how-we-can-use-tiny-houses-to-make-a-big-impact-on-housing-affordability-in-los-angeles.md

   will allow LA residents an opportunity to work together to overcome high costs of living and participate meaningfully in the development and management of each housing community.
-project_image_2: 4867649955741-team91.jpg
-empty_column_1: ''
 organization_name: Patrick McCaffrey Foundation
 organization_website: www.veteransvillage.org
-organization_name_2: Patrick McCaffrey Foundation
-organization_activity: >-
-  The Patrick McCaffrey Foundation is a non-profit public charity benefitting American military veterans and their families, and land trustee for a future Veterans Village.
-ein: ''

 ---